wild-ecol-cons/webapp-besuchermonitoring-nationalpark-bayerischer-wald/README.md

     ```bash
     make container
     ```

+    If you then want to debug the Streamlit Dashboard while in container mode, run the following command inside the container:

+    ```bash
+    streamlit run Dashboard.py
+    ```

 4. **Run the container without `make`:**

     a. **Authenticate with AWS:** As the project is loading and writing data to a configured AWS S3 object storage, either add AWS permanent credentials (`AWS_ACCESS_KEY_ID`and `AWS_ACCESS_KEY_ID`) to the [Makefile](Makefile), or specify to load them as environmental variables (as currently set up and the preferred option due to security reasons).
 Alternatively, configure the AWS CLI with Single-Sign-On (SSO), follow the instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html).
 For example, when using AWS SSO, run the following command to login: